P1AC: Revisiting Absolute Pose From a Single Affine Correspondence: Minimal solvers

 \paragraph{Notation:} We use a sans-serif capital letter $\Matrix{M}$ for a matrix, a bold lower-case letter $\Vector{v}$ for a vector, and an italic lower-case letter $s$ for a scalar.
-We use subscripts to denote the rows of a matrix ($\Vector{r}_1$ is the first row of matrix $\Matrix{R}$) and the dimensions of a vector ($p_1$ is the first element of $\Vector{p}$).
-A tilde over a vector indicates a homogeneous version of that vector ($\tilde{\Vector{x}}=[~x_1~x_2~1~]^T)$.
-A bar over a matrix ($\Matrix{\bar{P}}$) denotes the matrix $\Matrix{P}$ rearranged into a vector.
+We use subscripts to indicate matrix and vector indexing.
+A tilde over a vector indicates a homogeneous version of that vector ($\tilde{\Vector{x}}=[~x_1~x_2~1~]^\text{T})$.

-Consider two pinhole cameras observing a scene.
-We will assume that the two cameras are calibrated (i.e., $\Matrix{K}=\Matrix{I}$), the first camera has extrinsics $[~\Matrix{I}~|~\Vector{0}~]$, and the second camera has extrinsics $[~\Matrix{R}~|~\Vector{t}~]$.
-We will call the first camera the reference camera and the second camera the query camera.
-Our goal is to estimate the rotation and translation of the query camera.
-In the general case, where the reference camera is not at the origin, we first transform the world coordinate system to place the reference camera at the origin and then apply the inverse transform to the resulting solution for $\Matrix{R}$ and $\Vector{t}$.
+Consider two calibrated pinhole cameras observing a scene: a reference camera, whose pose w.r.t.\ the world coordinate system is known, and a query camera, whose pose is unknown.
+Without loss of generality, we assume that the reference camera has extrinsics $[~\Matrix{I}~|~\Vector{0}~]$, and the query camera has extrinsics $[~\Matrix{R}~|~\Vector{t}~]$.\footnote{ When the reference camera is not at the origin, we first transform the world coordinate system to place the reference camera at the origin and then apply the inverse transform to the resulting solution for $\Matrix{R}$ and $\Vector{t}$.} Here $\Matrix{R}$ and $\Vector{t}$ represent the world-to-camera transformation of the query camera, transforming points from the world coordinate system to the coordinate system of the query camera.
+This is a standard setup in localization pipelines, where our goal is to estimate the 3D rotation $\Matrix{R}$ and translation $\Vector{t}$ of the query camera.

-The inputs to the P1AC problem are: corresponding points $\Vector{x}$ and $\Vector{y}$ in the reference and query image, respectively; $\Matrix{A}$, the affine transformation from the local region around $\Vector{x}$ to the local region around $\Vector{y}$; $d$, the depth of the observed 3D point in the reference image; and $\Vector{n}$, the surface normal at the 3D point in the coordinate system of the reference image.
+The inputs to our P1AC method are: corresponding points $\Vector{x}$ and $\Vector{y}$ in the reference and query images, respectively; $\Matrix{A}$, the affine transformation from the local region around $\Vector{x}$ to the local region around $\Vector{y}$; $d$, the depth of the observed 3D point in the reference image; and $\Vector{n}$, the surface normal at the 3D point in the coordinate system of the reference image.

-First we will develop a system of constraints on the pose of the query camera induced by the AC, and then we will describe two solutions to this system.
+First, we will develop a system of constraints on the absolute pose of the query camera induced by the AC, and then we will describe a minimal solution to this derived system.